King's Official Birthday: Belize

 Belize celebrates the birthday of the King annually in May.
-The day is known as Sovereign's Day, and is marked by parades in Belize City.
-Horse races, conducted by the National Sports Council, are held in Belize City's National Stadium and Orange Walk Town's People's Stadium.
-A cycling race, also arranged by the National Sports Council, is held between the cities of Belmopan and Cayo.
+Known as Sovereign's Day, and is marked by parades in Belize City.
+Horse races, conducted by the National Sports Council, are held in Belize City's National Stadium and the People’s Stadium in Orange Walk Town.
+A cycling race, also arranged by the National Sports Council, is held between Belmopan and the district of Cayo.
 There is a flag-raising ceremony among other events held at schools and universities to commemorate Sovereign's Day.

 Canada

 The monarch's birthday has been observed in Canada since the reign of King George III, when it, 4 June, was considered "the most important holiday of the year in early Upper Canada."
 The annual muster of the militia was held on the King's birthday, in the most central or most convenient place in each district, and every able-bodied man between the ages of 18 and 60, aside from Quakers, Mennonites, and other pacifist sects, was to take part.
 The drill ended with three cheers for the King before the participants were free to mingle about; they were known to engage in horseshoe pitching contests, wrestling matches, and settling old scores by fights before, in the summer night, the settlers and their families visited the houses of their neighbours or patronised the taverns; for the latter, it was their most profitable day all year.
 For the officers, a dinner was held, during which toasts were made to the King, the Duke of York (the Commander-in-Chief), the Army and Navy, and the ladies.